Bangor, County Down

 Bangor Abbey was an important and influential monastery founded in the 6th century by Saint Comgall.
 Bangor grew during the 17th century Plantation of Ulster, when many Scottish settlers arrived.
 Today, tourism is important to the local economy, particularly in the summer months, and plans are being made for the long-delayed redevelopment of the seafront; a notable historical building in the city is Bangor Old Custom House.
 The largest plot of private land in the area, the Clandeboye Estate, which is a few miles from the city centre, belonged to the Marchioness of Dufferin and Ava.
 Bangor hosts the Royal Ulster and Ballyholme yacht clubs.
 Bangor Marina is one of the largest in Ireland, and holds Blue Flag status.
+Bangor was granted city status in 2022 as part of Elizabeth II's Platinum Jubilee, becoming Northern Ireland's sixth city.

 Name

 The name Bangor comes from Beannchar, from Beannchor and Bennchor.
 This is thought to mean 'place of points' or 'horned curve', referring to the shoreline of Bangor Bay.
 The Old Irish tale, Táin Bó Fraích, gives a fanciful explanation for the name.
 It tells how the Connacht warrior Fráech and the Ulster warrior Conall Cernach were returning to Ireland from the Alps with Fráech's cattle.
 When they came to shore at what is now Bangor Bay, the cattle shed their horns, thus giving rise to the name Trácht mBennchoir, "the strand of the horn-casting".

 Bangor Bay was originally called Inber Beg (Inver Beg), 'the little inlet or rivermouth', after the now-culverted stream which ran past the abbey.
 It was also recorded as Inber Bece.
 The area was also known as 'The Vale of Angels', as Saint Patrick is said to have once rested there and had a vision of angels.